 Tax exemption devices applicable to the corporate income tax are grouped into five categories: exemptions, exclusions, special treatments, deductions, and credits.
-The following data sources were used to estimate the fiscal effects of these exemption devices.
+The following data sources were used to estimate the fiscal effects of these exemption devices:

-1. Wisconsin Corporate Income Tax Model.
+- 1. Wisconsin Corporate Income Tax Model.
 Fiscal estimates were based in part on data and analysis provided by a computerized corporate income and franchise tax model.
-Like the Individual Income Tax Model, the corporate model depends on scientifically selected samples of returns from state taxpayers.
-The model contains more than 5,000 corporate returns for tax year 2003, weighted to reflect the corporate tax filing population.

-- 2. Wisconsin Corporate Tax Collection Statistics.
-Department of Revenue annual aggregate statistics of corporate tax collections and data from individual corporate returns were also used to estimate fiscal effects. - 3.
+Like the Individual Income Tax Model, the corporate model depends on statistically selected samples of returns from state taxpayers.
+The model contains more than 6,000 corporate returns for tax year 2005, weighted to reflect the corporate tax filing population. - 2.
+Wisconsin Corporate Tax Collection Statistics.
+Department of Revenue annual aggregate statistics of corporate tax collections and data from every corporate return were also used to estimate fiscal effects. - 3.
 Federal Tax Expenditure Estimates.
 The Congressional Budget Act of 1974 requires preparation of a federal tax expenditure budget annually.
 These "expenditures" reflect the cost in lost federal revenues of the wide variety of exemptions and incentives contained in the Internal Revenue Code.
 Using Congressional Budget Office, Joint Tax Committee, and U.S. Department of Treasury figures, estimates of the fiscal effect of comparable provisions contained in state law were generated.
-The procedure followed was first to apportion the federal tax expenditure to Wisconsin and then to adjust for the difference in state and federal tax rates. - 4.
+The procedure followed was first to apportion the federal tax expenditure to Wisconsin and then to adjust for the difference in state and federal tax rates and fiscal years. - 4.
 Statistics of Income, Corporation Income Tax Returns.
-Published annually by the Internal Revenue Service, this document provides aggregate data for income and deduction amounts reported on federal returns.
-By apportioning the appropriate figures to Wisconsin using the 0.99% ratio of Wisconsin corporate income to U.S. income and applying a marginal rate of 7.9%, fiscal estimates for some exemptions were obtained. - 5.
+Published annually by the Internal Revenue Service, this data source provides aggregate data for income and deduction amounts reported on federal returns.
+By apportioning the appropriate figures to, fiscal estimates for some exemptions were obtained. - 5.
 Miscellaneous Sources.
 Federal and state government agencies which publish data relating to the corporate sector provided additional information.